 Chris Cornell black onyx guitar string unisex pendant made out of Chris’s gold colored recycled/played string, created by 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2″ and a 3mm black onyx cabochon is set in the ferrule.
-Comes with a 16, 18, 20, 22, 24, or 30 inch black leather chord.
-This is hand-made and may vary slightly.
-Thickness of string may vary.
-Due to the high demand of the StringsforaCURE jewelry your order can take 6-8 weeks to complete.
+Comes with a 16, 18, 20, 22, or 24″ black leather chord.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Release Form: